CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 # Version status

-With the latest version of Minecraft Forge for each Minecraft version.
+Using the latest version of Minecraft Forge for each Minecraft version.

 * "Compile" -> CI tests that a small sample mod is able to compile.
 The sample links against a few classes from Forge and Minecraft, so it shows that some level of setup is working.
 * "Release" -> Said compiled mod might even work if you put it in a production Forge enviornment.